Texas official calls police response to Uvalde shooting 'abject failure' | Law-Order

 McCraw said the scene commander, Uvalde schools police chief Pete Arredondo, "waited for radio and rifles, and he waited for shields and he waited for SWAT.
 Lastly, he waited for a key that was never needed."
 The Uvalde district attorney has asked the city not to release records related to the DA's probe into the school shooting, Mayor Don McLaughlin said in a statement.
 He added that to date the DA and the Department of Public Safety have not provided the city with any information on their probes.

 Greg Abbott, Texas's Republican governor, said in a statement he wants all facts regarding the shooting released to the victims' families and the public as quickly as possible.
-Later on Tuesday, the Uvalde City Council will consider imposing a leave of absence on Arredondo, according to the agenda for a council meeting scheduled in the evening.
+On Tuesday night, the Uvalde City Council voted unanimously to deny a leave of absence for Arredondo as a council member.

+Arredondo won election to the council shortly before the shooting but has not appeared at the two council meetings since the tragedy.
+Denying him a leave of absence sets up his potential departure as a council member if he misses a third consecutive meeting.
 Earlier this month, Arredondo said he never considered himself incident commander at the scene of the shooting, and that he did not order police to hold back on breaching the building.
-Arredondo told the Texas Tribune he left his two radios outside the school because he wanted his hands free to hold his gun.
-He had said he called for tactical gear, a sniper and keys to get inside, holding back from the doors for 40 minutes to avoid provoking sprays of gunfire.

-Community members along with parents of the victims urged Arredondo to resign during an impassioned school board meeting on Monday, ABC News reported.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)